sollecitom/corda-di-container-spike/README.md

 ## How to run it

 - Run `./gradlew clean build -x test` from within the project directory.
+- (The first time and each time there are changes to Gradle files) refresh the Gradle project in Intellij.
 - Run/Debug `NodeStarter.kt` and watch the console.
 Then open `Node` and follow the code.
 - (After changes to plugins or Cordapps) start again from point 1.